 - 1. Contractor shall notify the Owner seven (7) days prior to each scheduled test Contractor shall perform testing in the presence of an Owner representative. - 2.
 Contractor shall notify the appropriate local authorities having jurisdiction a minimum of seven (7) days in advance of final acceptance tests. - 3.
 Contractor shall provide all instruments, materials, and labor required for tests specified herein. - 4.
-Contractor shall pre-test all devices within his control and provide documentation to prove compliance prior to jurisdictional inspection. - B. Acceptance testing requirements: Testing shall be performed in accordance with ASME A17.2.1 procedures with the following additions or adaptations. - C. Test Period: The elevator shall be subjected to a test for a period of one hour continuous run, with full specified A17.1 (not APTA)load in the car.
-During the test run, the car shall be stopped at all floors in both directions of travel for a standing period of 10 seconds per floor.
-Test and record the motor temperature during the test. - D. Speed Load Tests: The actual speed of the elevator car shall be determined in both directions of travel with full contract load and with no load in the elevator car.
+Contractor shall pre-test all devices within his control and provide documentation to prove compliance prior to jurisdictional inspection.

+B. Acceptance testing requirements

+1. Testing shall be performed in accordance with ASME A17.2.1 procedures with the following additions or adaptations.

+C. Test Period: The elevator shall be subjected to a test for a constant period of 24 hours continuous run, with full specified A17.1 (not APTA) load in the car.
+During the test run, the car shall be stopped at all floors in both directions of travel for a standing period of 10 seconds per floor without tripping the motor overload device.

+D. Speed Load Tests: The actual speed of the elevator car shall be determined in both directions of travel with full contract load and with no load in the elevator car.
 Speed shall be determined by a tachometer.
 The actual measured speed of elevator car with full load shall be within 5% of rated speed.
 The maximum difference in actual measured speeds obtained under the various conditions outlined between the "UP" and the "DOWN" directions shall be checked.